 Los Angeles Gun Crime Lawyers

 Being convicted of gun charges can forever alter the course of your life.
 With California having some of the most stringent gun laws in the nation, it is easy to run afoul of these rules by accident or due to a misunderstanding.
-Fortunately, Werksman Jackson & Quinn LLP is here aid you in your time of need.
+Fortunately, Werksman Jackson & Quinn LLP is here to aid you in your time of need.

 At Werksman Jackson & Quinn LLP, we will leave no stone unturned in terms of your defense.
 We will explain the charges you face and then help you resolve them as quickly as we possibly can.
 Do not let an accusation take away your freedom and good name!
-Call our office at (213) 688-0460 to schedule a free consultation and let us start your defense.

 Who May Possess a Gun in California?